jeremytammik/tbc/a/1976_chatgpt_arm_tsp.md

 ####<a name="2"></a> First Outings in Nairobi

-My colleagues are continuously warning me of the dangers of moving around freely here, so I am being very careful.
+My colleagues warn me of the dangers of moving around freely here, so I am being careful.

-Not a single bad experiennce so far, though, and a huge amount of security all around.
+Not a single bad experiennce so far, though.
-Security checkes entering every building, for instance.
+Lots of security all around, such as security checks entering every building.

-Every single person I met so far has been either purely neutral or friendly.
+The people I meet in the street are either neutral or friendly, though, and I feel happy and safe.

-So far, besides working, I went for a hike to Mount Longonot on Satuyrday and took a long walk into the centre of town on a Sunday, with very little going on that day.
+So far, besides working, I went for a hike to Mount Longonot on Saturday and took a long walk into the centre of town on a Sunday, with very little going on that day.

 Here are my [pictures in and around Nairobi](https://flic.kr/s/aHBqjAiJv1) so far.